antalaraj/Computer-Vision/README.md

 ---

-## 📈 What Makes This Portfolio Strong
+## 📊 What Makes This Portfolio Strong

 ✔ Hands-on implementation of multiple CV techniques
-✔ Covers both **classical CV + deep learning**
+✔ Covers both classical CV + deep learning
 ✔ Includes real-world use cases
 ✔ Demonstrates consistency and learning progression
 ✔ Built with clean and structured code practices

 ---